seborama/gal/README.md

 ## Bools

-In addition to boolean expressions, sepcial contants `True` and `False` may be used.
+In addition to boolean expressions, special contants `True` and `False` may be used.

 Do not double-quote them, or they will become plain strings!